-There really is no one way to be a music producer or to manage the process of recording music or creating music in the box.
+There really is no one way to be a music producer, as what they do can change from producer to producer, or to manage the process of recording music or creating music in the box.
 The very best producers are able to change their styles as sessions demand.
 Pushing, pulling, and prodding, and inspiring an artist to get the most out of their vocals here, while taking a hands-off approach there.
 Common producer types include executive producers, technical producers, and artist producers.
-Discover which type fits your personality.
+Discover which type of music producer fits your personality.

 1. Executive Producers

 Similar to the movie industry, executive producers in the music industry are responsible for the business decisions of an album or a song.
 The EP will hire a studio engineer, book recording time, hire any backup vocals or musicians, and so on.
 In some cases, the executive producer may have their own studio but they often work at the behest of a record label.

 2. Technical Producers

 As the name suggests, technical producers understand the creative side of music production.
 They know the gear, how to mix and master a track, and take a more hands-on approach to making music.
 Many producers start as audio engineers and have an in-depth knowledge of the technology.

 On his self-titled second album, Prince decided to take total control.
 He produced, arranged, composed, and performed all of the music himself after feeling disappointed with his first album.
 Brian Wilson of the Beach Boys, Kanye West, and Dr. Dre are just a few artists who moved into the production booth with great success.

 As we said before, there’s no one way to be a music producer.
 Producers take on many different attitudes, have a variety of experiences, and approach the music-making process from different angles.
 To be fair to all of the music producers out there, there’s a greater chance they span several “personalities” than they could ever be pinned down to one type.